Tmollerhoj/Dolly/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use and modify this code as per the terms of the license.

+## Credits

+Foundation for views, controllers, and boilerplate code comes from the BCS mini-project from Unit 14 on Model-View-Controller.